aplteam/Cider/docs/Cider-User-Guide.md

 This can be achieved by assigning the name of a function to `init`.
 The name must be relative to the root of your project.

-The function will be executed if `suppressInit` is 0; whether the project was opened or imported does not matter.
+The function will be executed unless `suppressInit` is 1.

 The function should not return a result.
 If it does anyway it should be shy.
 Any result would be ignored.